-We now turn to evaluating the three approaches to pursuing corporate social responsibility through shareholder governance-enlightened shareholder value (ESV), shareholder social preferences (SSP), and portfolio value maximization (PVM)-based on their potential to induce the management of public companies to incur costs on a voluntary basis in ways that further the interests of other stakeholders in the firm.
-We will refer to such actions as engaging in "corporate social responsibility" (CSR).83 We divide our analysis into two parts.
+We now turn to evaluating the three approaches to pursuing corporate social responsibility through shareholder governance-enlightened shareholder value (ESV), shareholder social preferences (SSP), and portfolio value maximization (PVM)-based on their potential to induce the management of public companies to incur costs on a voluntary basis in ways that further the interests of other stakeholders in the firm (that is, to engage in "CSR").
+We divide our analysis into three parts.
 We first evaluate the normative attractiveness of the corporate objective posited by each approach, ignoring the practical challenges to inducing corporate managers to pursue each objective.
 We focus simply on the extent to which each proposed corporate objective captures various social concerns about corporate behavior.
-We then turn to the feasibility of each approach in terms of the extent to which managers would have the information and incentives needed to pursue the posited corporate objective.
+We then turn to the feasibility of each approach in terms of the extent to which managers would have the information and incentives needed to pursue the posited corporate objective, taking as given the centralization of control in corporate managers.
+Finally, we consider the extent to which implementing shareholder welfarism by simply devolving more control to shareholders might improve corporate conduct.